tetracube-red/tms-cli/README.md

 ## How to use the CLI

+1. create local copy of the file `deployment.example.yaml`;
+2. fill the file with your data according with the description supplied in the file itself;
+3. run the cli indicating the path of the configuration file;

+The CLI accepts these options to run:
+* `--config-file`, `-c`:

 ## ToDo

 Here a random list of things to do as next steps
- - [ ] remove keycloak as gatekeeper
+ - [x] remove keycloak as gatekeeper
  - [ ] configure private and public keys for jwt publication
  - [ ] create config maps and secrets for creating jwt and assign them to the proper services
  - [ ] query the house api to create the house